magao-x/handbook/handling/telescope_removal.rst

    -  Tape over any exposed holes (from cables, etc)
    -  Secure any loose cables
    -  Shrink wrap the instrument
-   -  Install solar blanked over shrink wrap
+   -  Install solar blanket over shrink wrap

 -  Cart and Rigging

    -  Verify all cart hardware is in-hand
-   -  Verify two wire harnesses are in hand
+   -  Verify two wire harnesses are in-hand

 Rig Onto Cart
 -------------